NORFOLK, Va. (WVEC) -- Authorities are working to track down the suspect(s) responsible for shooting and seriously injuring a Canada goose in Norfolk.

 The arrow was removed safely, but the area where the goose was shot was infected, according to Barbara Gipson, Wildlife Director.
 The goose also had a fractured leg that was not able to be mended.

-Officials also found multiple pellets inside the goose that they expected would develop into lead poisoning.
+Officials also found multiple pellets inside the goose that they expected would lead to lead poisoning.

 Police say it is a federal offense to shoot geese.